Jared-Young-26/Deep-Learning-On-OSC/question_3_faster_rcnn/README.md

 4. the model runs on one image or a batch
 5. the wrapper saves the final annotated image into `outputs/`

-For a professor demo, the easiest artifact to show is the saved image in `outputs/` together with the wrapper command you used to produce it.